San Rocco Hospital (Rome)

 The Hospital of San Rocco at Porto di Ripetta, also known as Ospedale delle Celate, was a hospital in Rome (Italy) built by the Archconfraternity of hosts and boatmen, which also managed the church of San Rocco all'Augusteo.

-It was rebuilt on the same site at the end of the 18th century]and served as a hospital until 1892.
+It was rebuilt on the same site at the end of the 18th century and served as a hospital until 1892.
 The building was demolished in the 1930s to make room for the current Piazza Augusto Imperatore.

 History

 On 1 June 1499, with the bull Cogitantes humanae conditionis, Pope Alexander VI recognized the right of the St. Roch Archconfraternity of hosts and boatmen, based at Ripetta, to build a church, an oratory and a hospital on a plot of land close to the Mausoleum of Augustus and to dedicate them to the patron Saint Roch.
 The hospital was built next to the church.

 The building rose in a working-class, densely populated neighborhood.
 A group of cabins, superimposed on each other and perched on the walls of the Mausoleum, was home to families, which made a living from port related activities.
 The men's hospital, which was already operating in 1524, was enlarged using the land sub montis augustalis and completed in 1528.

 The hospital of San Rocco initially operated as a hospice for the plague victims and had a female ward and a male ward.
 It then changed its intended use and became a generic hospital, accepting travailing women among others.
 A wing was assigned to the wives of the boatmen, to prevent them giving birth on the boats, in unhealthy conditions.
-Its proximity to the ortacci – Italian for "bad gardens", that is, the enclosures assigned to prostitutes between Via del Corso and Via di Ripetta – entailed a considerable workload for the hospital, due to the reception of the so-called celate (Italian for "hidden") travailing women.
+Its proximity to the ortacci – Italian for "bad gardens", that is, the enclosures assigned to prostitutes between Via del Corso and Via di Ripetta – entailed a considerable workload for the hospital, due to the reception of the so-called celate (Italian for "hidden") pregnant women, called "travailing women."